-Total Pods Specify the number of pods on which the application is to be deployed.
-Single-pod Resource Quota Specify the amount of CPU and memory resources that you want to reserve for a pod.
+Total Pods The number of pods on which the application is to be deployed.
+Single-pod Resource Quota The amount of CPU and memory resources that you want to reserve for a pod.
 To set a limit, enter a numeric value.
 The default value 0 indicates that no limit is set.

 - Optional:Configure the advanced settings for the application.
 Then, click Create Application.

-- Specify environment variables.
-When you create the application, pass the environment variables that you specify to the container to be generated.
+- Configure environment variables.
+When you create the application, pass the environment variables that you configure to the container to be generated.
 This way, you do not need to repeatedly add commonly used environment variables.

-- If you want to specify the parameters for the JVM heap memory, JVM property parameters,
+- If you want to specify parameters for the Java virtual machine (JVM) heap memory,

-Java agent parameters, and other parameters, add the parameters in this step:
+JVM properties, and Java agent, add the parameters in this step:

-- If you use a MySQL image, you can add the following environment variables:
+- If you are using a MySQL image, you can configure the following environment variables:

-- MYSQL_USER and MYSQL_PASSWORD (optional): allows you to add an account in addition to the root account and set a password.
+- MYSQL_USER and MYSQL_PASSWORD: optional.
+Allow you to create an account in addition to the root account and set a password.

-- If you are using another type of image, specify the environment variables as needed.
+- If you are using another type of image, configure the environment variables as needed.

-- If you want to specify the parameters for the JVM heap memory, JVM property parameters, Java agent parameters, and other parameters, add the parameters in this step:
+- If you want to specify parameters for the Java virtual machine (JVM) heap memory, JVM properties, and Java agent, add the parameters in this step:

 - Configure persistent storage.

-In Container Service Kubernetes clusters, the physical storage of a native volume object is not persistent.
+In ACK clusters, the physical storage of a native volume object is not persistent.
 This means that the volume object is a temporary storage object and has the same lifecycle as a Kubernetes pod.
 You can use Apsara File Storage NAS (NAS) to persistently store instance data.
-This way, if an instance is upgraded or migrated, the instance data is retained.Note Before you configure persistent storage, make sure that you have activated NAS for your Alibaba Cloud account that you use to access the EDAS service.
-To use the NAS service, make sure that the Alibaba Cloud account has sufficient balance or the billing method is pay-as-you-go.
+This way, if an instance is upgraded or migrated, the instance data is retained.Note Before you configure persistent storage, make sure that you have activated NAS for the Alibaba Cloud account that you use to access EDAS.
+To use NAS, make sure that the Alibaba Cloud account has sufficient balance or the billing method is pay-as-you-go.
 For more information about NAS billing rules, see Billable item and billing methods.

 - Buy New NAS: Select a NAS mount directory and a local mount directory.
 A single region supports up to 10 NAS file systems.
-If the number of NAS file systems in a single region reaches 10, your attempt to create more NAS file systems fails.
-If you want to create more NAS file systems, submit a ticket.
+When this number in a single region exceeds 10, your attempt to create more NAS file systems fails.
+To create more NAS file systems, submit a ticket.

 - Use Existing NAS: Select an existing NAS file system.
-You can create up to two mount points.
-Only the NAS file systems that meet the requirements appear in the drop-down list.
+You can create up to two mount targets.
+Only compliant NAS file systems appear in the drop-down list.

 - Configure application lifecycle management.

 Parameter Description PostStart A container hook.
 The hook is immediately triggered after a container is created.
 The hook notifies the container that the hook is created.
 The hook does not pass parameters to the corresponding hook handler.
 If the corresponding hook handler fails to be executed, the container is stopped and the restart policy of the container is used to determine whether to restart the container.
-For more information, see Container lifecycle hooks.
+For more information, see Container Lifecycle Hooks.
 PreStop A container hook.
 The hook is triggered before a container is deleted.
 The corresponding hook handler must be completely executed before the request to delete the container is sent to the Docker daemon.
-The Docker daemon sends an SIGTERM signal to itself to delete the container, regardless of the execution result of the corresponding hook handler.
-For more information, see Container lifecycle hooks.
+The Docker daemon sends an SIGTERN signal to itself to delete the container, regardless of the execution result of the corresponding hook handler.
+For more information, see Container Lifecycle Hooks.
 Liveness A probe that monitors your container status.
 The probe checks whether your applications are healthy.
 If an application is unhealthy, its corresponding container is deleted and re-created.
-For more information, see Pod lifecycle.
+For more information, see Pod Lifecycle.
 Readiness A probe that monitors your container status.
 The probe checks whether your applications have been started and are running as expected.
 If an application is not running as expected, the container status is updated.
-For more information, see Pod lifecycle.
+For more information, see Pod Lifecycle.

-- After you configure the settings, click Create Application.
+- After the settings are configured, click Create Application.
 In the Creation Completed step, click Create Application.
-It takes several minutes to create an application.
-During the procedure, you can check the progress on the Change List page.
-After the application is created, the Application Overview page appears.
-You can check the status of the instance pod.
-If the pod is in the Running state, the application is released as expected.
-You can click the status of the pod to view the advanced settings of the application instance, such as Deployment, Pod, and Startup Command.
+The application requires several minutes to be deployed.
+During the process, you can view the deployment progress of the application on the Change List page.
+After the application is deployed, the Application Overview page appears.
+On this page, you can check the status of the pod.
+If the pod is in the Running state, the application is published.
+You can click the state of the pod to view the advanced settings of the application instance, such as Deployment, Pods, and Startup Command.

-If you fail to create an image when you deploy an application, you can view the log records on the Change List page.
+If you fail to use an image to deploy an application, you can view the error log on the Change List page.
 For more information, see View application changes.

 What to do next

-After the application is created, you can add an Internet-facing Server Load Balancer (SLB) instance to it for Internet access.
-You can also add an internal-facing SLB instance so that all nodes in the same VPC can access your application by using this internal-facing SLB instance.
+After the application is deployed, you can add an Internet-facing Server Load Balancer (SLB) instance to enable the access to the application over the Internet.
+You can also add an internal-facing SLB instance so that all the nodes in the same VPC can access the application by using this internal-facing SLB instance.
 For more information, see Bind SLB instances or Reuse an SLB instance.